Can we please stop with this due date nonsense already?

 Scheduled inductions and c-sections shift the bulk of the distribution to the left.
 In 1990, slightly more women delivered in their 40th week of pregnancy than in their 39th week, and about 10% made it to their 42nd week.
 In 2012, most women delivered in their 39th week, and only 5% delivered in their 42nd week.

 This comparison is not perfect.
 In 1990, scheduled inductions and c-sections were commonplace, albeit less frequent than in 2012.
 Still, the 1990 data are closer to what would occur without medical intervention and are consistent with other historical data.
-A large Swedish study of births in the late 1970s found that 10% of women go past 42 weeks.
+A large Swedish study of births found that 10% of women go past 42 weeks.
 The distribution of births in Canada in 1972 and 1986 shows a similar pattern:

 Now that I am full term, how likely is it that I will deliver in the next week?